gkk432/UMBC-DATA606-Capstone/docs/report.md

     - **Recall:** The ability of the model to identify all actual positive reviews (sensitivity).
     - **F1-Score:** A balance between precision and recall for better evaluation of imbalanced classes.
     - **Confusion Matrix:** To visualize true positives, true negatives, false positives, and false negatives.
   - Performance across all models (with and without SMOTE) was analyzed to determine the best-performing approach for sentiment classification.

+- **Logistic Regression with TF-IDF Vectorizer (Without SMOTE)**

+- **Highest Accuracy:**
+  Logistic Regression achieves the highest accuracy of **92.51%**, outperforming all other models in correctly classifying reviews.

+- **Balanced Performance:**
+  The model strikes a strong balance between **precision** and **recall** for both positive and negative reviews, as shown by a **macro average F1-score of 85%**.

+- **Negative Reviews:**
+  Precision is **83%**, and recall is **66%**, which are better balanced than the other models.

+- **Positive Reviews:**
+  Excellent precision (**94%**) and recall (**98%**) ensure that positive reviews are identified with high confidence.

+- **No Overgeneralization Issues:**
+  Unlike models with SMOTE, this Logistic Regression model does not sacrifice precision for recall.
+It avoids overgeneralizing the minority class (negative reviews) and maintains high specificity in its predictions.

+- **Efficiency:**
+  Logistic Regression is computationally efficient compared to ensemble models like Random Forest, making it suitable for large datasets like the Amazon Fine Food Reviews.

+- **Robustness to Imbalance:**
+  Despite class imbalance in the dataset, the model handles it effectively without requiring oversampling techniques like SMOTE, which can sometimes introduce noise or overfit the data.

 ## 6. Web Application for Sentiment Analysis